wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 ```

 >[!NOTE]
->To submit jobs to spark one can either:
+>To submit jobs to SPARK you can either:
 >```shell
 ># OPTION 1
 >export PYSPARK_DRIVER_PYTHON=/home/ubuntu/venv/bin/python